hgardne4/Apollo/README.txt

 Apollo Music Platform

 Folders:
+    venv                 -> virtual enviornment
+    __pychache__         -> "compiled" python files
-    src                  -> the main directory containing all of the source code src/Front_end        -> folder containing the visuals and client-side files src/Front_end/images -> folder containing all the images and visuals used in the displays src/Back_end         -> folder containing the server-side files
+    src                  -> the main directory containing all of the source code src/static/*         -> folder containing the visuals used in display src/templates        -> folder containing all the client-side files

 How to run: